DrSleepy/AWS-Certified-Developer-Exam-Notes/SQS.md

 - Messages remain available in the queue until a consumer deletes it
 - Supports message groups that allow multiple ordered messages within a single queue
 - Limited to 300 transactions per second but have all the capabilities of the standard queue

+**Delay Queue (This is a toggle - Not a seperate queue):**

+- Delay delivery of new messages to a queue for a number of seconds
+- Messages sent to the Delay Queue remain invisible to consumers for the duration of the delay period
+- Default delay is 0 seconds, maximum is 900 (15 mins)

+- Delay on Standard queue: changing the delay will only take affect on new messages incoming, not messages already on the queue
+- Delay on FIFO queue: changing the delay will take affect on all new messages AND messages already in the queue

+- Useful for delaying the sending of an email consisting of an online transactions to a customer

 ## Visibility Timeout